Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/README.md

 ## Key concepts

-At a high level the Azure Communication CallingServer API will support 2 kinds of scenarios:
+At a high level the Azure Communication CallingServer API will support two kinds of scenarios:

 - In-call app: Contoso server app is a participant in the call.